Yvon Beliën

-Yvon Beliën (born 28 December 1993) is a Dutch volleyball player, who plays as a Center.
-She plays for River Volley Piacenza.
+Yvon Beliën (born 28 December 1993) was a Dutch volleyball player, who plays as a Center.
+She played for River Volley Piacenza.
 In 2015, she played with the Dutch National Team at the 2015 European Games in Baku, Azerbaijan.
 In 2016, she helped the Netherlands reach their first Olympic semifinals at the 2016 Summer Olympics, finishing fourth.

+In 2023, Beliën decided to retire her volleyball career.

 Personal

-Beliën has a sister Rian, who is 2,5 years older.
+Beliën has a sister Rian, who is 2.5 years older.